 Our Specialized Treatment Program

-After assessment and detox, depression clients are designed a customized care plan which includes medication for depression, in-depth group and individual counseling and an individualized array of alternative treatment methods including Cognitive Behavioral Therapy (CBT evidenced-based), Mindfulness, 12 step models, Motivational Interviewing (MI evidence-based), Trauma-informed modalities, psychodrama, meditation, and systemic family therapies.
-This program offers clients specific treatment for depression so that they no longer feel the need to self-medicate with alcohol.
+After assessment and detox, clients are designed a customized care plan which include medication for depression, in-depth group and individual counseling, and an individualized array of alternative treatment methods including Cognitive Behavioral Therapy (CBT evidenced-based), Mindfulness, 12 step models, Motivational Interviewing (MI evidence-based), Trauma-informed modalities, meditation, and systemic family therapies.
+This program offers clients specific treatment for depression so that they no longer feel the need to self-medicate with alcohol or other substances.

-The combination of alcohol and depression can be deadly.
+The combination of depression and other substances can be deadly.
 The road to recovery, peace, and safety can start right now.
 Contact us any time -day or night - at New Paradigm Recovery.